 We think these reasons make Examus proctoring service a great alternative to the Open edX default tools.

-Raccoon Gang developed a module for seamless integration and easy setup of Examus proctoring into Dogwood, Eucalyptus and Ficus releases of Open edX platform.
-It is currently undergoing thorough testing and should become available in one of the next Open edX releases.
+Raccoon Gang developed a module for seamless integration and easy setup of Examus proctoring into Dogwood, Eucalyptus, and Ficus releases of the Open edX platform.
+It is undergoing thorough testing and should become available in one of the next Open edX releases.
 Keep in touch to stay informed!